tjbencomo/ngs-pipeline-retired/README.md

-# variant-discovery-pipeline
+# ngs-pipeline
 **CURRENTLY A WORK IN PROGRESS**

-`variant-discovery-pipeline` is a pipeline for variant calling WES and WGS data.
+`ngs-pipeline` is a pipeline for variant calling WES and WGS data.
 The Broad's GATK software is used for much of the preprocessing and variant calling.
 Annovar annotates the identified variants.
 The `README.md` documents all necessary steps to run variant calling on raw FASTQ data from quality control to variant annotation.
-In its current state, `variant-discovery-pipeline` only works on the Sherlock HPC cluster at Stanford.
+In its current state, `ngs-pipeline` only works on the Sherlock HPC cluster at Stanford.

 1. [Quality Control](#quality-control)
 2. [Preprocessing](#preprocessing)